S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **7. Choose tuners:** Delegate responsibility for putting together a proposal to 2-3 people (tuners).

-**8. Design proposal:** The Tuners design a proposal based on the information gathered in the previous steps.
+**8. Design proposal:** The tuners design a proposal based on the information gathered in the previous steps.

 ![Proposal forming process](img/policy/proposal-forming.png)